boyuanzhang62/bitcomp_lossless_example/README.md

 ./bitcomp_example -c /path/to/file
 ```

 This will compress the file located at `/path/to/file` using Bitcomp's lossless compression algorithm.
+The compressed file name is the original name + ".bitcomp."

 ### Decompression
 To decompress a file that has been compressed using Bitcomp, use the command: